Preparing for JavaFX Application Development

 - If necessary, specify the path to the JavaFX Scene Builder executable file.
 If you do so, you'll be able to open your FXML files in the Scene Builder right in IntelliJ IDEA.
 See To specify the path to the JavaFX Scene Builder executable file.

 - Create a project for your JavaFX application development.
 Your can create the corresponding project from scratch or, if you already have the source files you want to continue working with, you can create a project by importing the corresponding sources.
-See Creating a project for JavaFX development or Creating a Project by Importing Existing Sources.
+See Creating a project for JavaFX development or Configuring projects.
 See also, Using Scene Builder with IntelliJ IDEA.

 Enabled or disabled JavaFX plugin ?